chevcast/shotgun/README.md

         });
     };

-There are standard properties that shotgun always adds to the result object such as `context`, `lines`, `clearDisplay`, and `exit`.
+There are standard properties that shotgun adds to the result object such as `context`, `lines`, `clearDisplay`, and `exit`.
 You can change these options when necessary, but you are also welcome to add your own values.

     // cmds/mycommand.js

     exports.invoke = function (options, shell) {
-        this.customMessage = 'This is a custom message.';
+        this.customValue = 'This is a custom value.';
     };

     // app.js

-    console.log(shell.execute('mycommand').customMessage);
+    console.log(shell.execute('mycommand').customValue);

 `shell.execute` also takes an options object in case you need to make values available to a command without them needing to be supplied as user input.